-No nonsense snacks that, if made with quality ingredients, provide quick great-tasting food energy along with a good dose of fiber, protein, phytonutrients, potassium, magnesium, phosphorus, vitamin E, and healthy monounsaturated and plant-based omega-3 fats.
-They’re portable and travel well making them ideal for knapsacks, gym bags and purses [even the a ‘murse’ or ‘manbag’].
+No nonsense snacks that, if made with quality ingredients, provide quick great-tasting food energy along with a good dose of fiber, protein, phytonutrients, potassium, magnesium, phosphorus, vitamin E, and the omega-3 fat alpha-linolenic acid.

-The trouble with store bought versions is that they can be quite pricey but with a little effort, a food processor, and simple ingredients, you can make your own homemade versions for a lot less.
+The trouble with store-bought versions is that they can be quite pricey but with a little effort, a food processor, and simple ingredients, you can make your own homemade versions for a lot less.

-Homemade is soooooo much better
+Homemade is so much better

 Homemade Fruit and Nut Bars

-- 1 cup raw almonds
+- 1/3 cup raw almonds